18913672165/checkdeps/README.md

 tool for check dependencies for go project

-#Setup
+#Install
-you must first install the graphviz before using this tool
+1.install the graphviz before using this tool
+2.go get github.com/18913672165/checkdeps

 #Usage
+checkdeps github.com/18913672165/checkdeps